 Michigan State Capitol

-During the multi-phased project, EverGreene completed conservation and restoration of the murals, decorative finishes, stencil designs and matched the historic graining in the Michigan State Capitol Rotunda, Court Room and Senate Appropriations Room.
-The scope included mural conservation, stencil recreation and installation, gilding and both decorative and faux finishes restoration.
+During the multi-phased project, EverGreene completed the conservation and restoration of the murals, decorative finishes, stencil designs, and matched the historic graining in the Michigan State Capitol Rotunda, Court Room, and Senate Appropriations Room.
+The scope included mural conservation, stencil recreation and installation, gilding, and both decorative and faux finishes restoration.

 Our craftspeople returned in 2018 to complete touch-ups of the decorative bands, replication/touch-ups of the Art Deco ceilings, and wood-graining for the Senate Chambers doorway.